fredrikekre/HYPRE.jl/docs/src/solvers-preconditioners.md

 preconditioner to the `PCG` solver.

 !!! not "Corresponding C code"
-    For comparison, here is the corresponding C code for setting up the solver above:
+    For comparison between the APIs, here is the corresponding C code for setting up the solver above:
     ```c
     /* Setup linear system */
     HYPRE_IJMatrix A;